DataDog/dd-sdk-flutter/CONTRIBUTING.md

 with `flutter pub run build_runner build`, and generate `.env` files for the various apps in order to use them with Datadog.

-Running `./generate_env.sh` or `./prepare.sh` will create `.env` files in the various example application, which should be modified with your Client Id and Application Id from the Datadog RUM setup.
+Running `./prepare.sh` creates `.env` files in the various example application, which should be modified with your Client Id and Application Id from the Datadog RUM setup.
+It can alternately pull this information from environment the variables `DD_CLIENT_TOKEN` and `DD_APPLICATION_ID` for most test apps, and `DD_E2E_CLIENT_TOKEN` and `DD_E2E_APPLICATION_ID` for the e2e test application.

+If you need to switch environments frequently, you can use `./generate_env.sh` to only generate the environment files, without re-running other prepare steps.

 ## Code Style